Keep Your Head Down (song): Background and recording

 "Keep Your Head Down", also known by its Korean title "Why" (왜), was composed by brothers Yoo Han-jin and Yoo Young-jin, who also wrote the song lyrics.
 An SMP song, "Keep Your Head Down" has musical influences of industrial hip hop, baroque pop, R&B, and rap.
 The song was originally written for Yunho, who recorded the song in early August 2010 and performed it at the SM Town Live '10 World Tour concert in Seoul on August 21, 2010.
 The Seoul concert marked Yunho and Changmin's first comeback appearance together since their split with former TVXQ members Kim Jae-joong, Park Yoo-chun, and Kim Jun-su in early 2010.
 The positive responses in their two-piece performances prompted Yunho and Changmin to return to the studios to finish the recording of TVXQ's fifth Korean studio album.
 "Keep Your Head Down" was then chosen as the lead single.

 The song debuted on South Korea's digital charts on January 3, 2011, the same day as the premiere of the song's music video.
 The Japanese version of the song was released as a CD and DVD single on January 26, 2011.
+With elements of industrial hip hop and baroque pop, "Keep Your Head Down" is labeled as an SMP song, a staple genre in TVXQ's music.

 Critical response

 "Keep Your Head Down" received mixed responses upon its release, and its lyrics came under media scrutiny.
 Starting off with the self-empowering English opening lines "Do you know what time it is?
 This is return of the King", TVXQ sing about their determination to return stronger after breaking up with a former lover.
 The song ends with the protagonist claiming that his former lover has "[been] erased, disappeared, died" in his heart, and that she no longer ceases to exist.

-Korean netizens claimed that the song was a diss to former members Jaejoong, Yoochun, and Junsu, who were still in legal disputes with TVXQ's agency S.M.
+The song was interpreted as a diss to former members Jaejoong, Yoochun, and Junsu, who were still in a long-standing legal feud with TVXQ's agency S.M.
 Entertainment at the time of the song's release.
-Yunho and Changmin clarified that the lyrics of "Keep Your Head Down" were not directed at the trio, and that the lyrics were written in a style that could be interpreted in different ways.
+Yunho and Changmin clarified that the lyrics of "Keep Your Head Down" were not meant to be directed at the trio, and that the lyrics were written in a style that could be interpreted in different ways.

+Promotion and live performances

+A sample of the song's original Korean-language version was first performed by Yunho at the SM Town Live '10 World Tour in August 2010, three months before the official announcement of TVXQ's Korean comeback.
+The full Korean single was released on January 3, 2011, which was accompanied by the premiere of its music video on TVXQ's official video-sharing websites.
+The Japanese version was used in the Japanese Wii game Just Dance Wii.